 Of course.
 No typing is required.
 Loffty questions are answered using a mouse on a computer or using a touch screen device.
 Loffty questions require a Year 7 reading ability.
 If users cannot read the assessment questions by themselves they can have someone assist them.

 Can we have the report imported directly into our practice patient management system or EMR?

 Not at this stage, but the assessment report can be saved as a PDF and indirectly imported into electronic medical record systems (EMRs).

 Can I see the answers given to each Loffty question?

-No. The Loffty report does not show exactly how each question is answered however, the ‘More Info’ button in the report provides detailed patient-specific symptomatology along with a severity rating for each disorder assessed.
+No. The Loffty report does not show exactly how each question is answered however, the ‘More Info’ button in the report provides detailed patient-specific symptomatology along with a severity rating for each condition assessed.
 The Loffty report provides key information for you to investigate further.
-For example when someone is assessed as having a mild, moderate or severe rating for a disorder, you would further investigate to confirm the self assessment and determine next steps.
+For example when someone is assessed as having a mild, moderate or severe rating for a condition, you would further investigate to confirm the self assessment and determine next steps.